guilhermedeoliveirachagas/wfsgis/README.md

 You can define the timestamp of the feature during insert by using two methods (see examples):
   * add a "time" attribute as one of the properties of GeoJSON in ISO format

+See a brief demo on how to add geographic points and show them in a browser at https://youtu.be/HSv-w5_Cc6U

 ## Usage

 * Create a docker-compose.yml file